Exploring along Dead Run, the last stream crossing before reaching the Beltway.

 Pre-run Briefing

 Check-in is required of all runners prior to the start.
-Check-in, which include issuance of a runner number, will happen run morning.
-Pre-run briefing at 7:45 A.M. at the start line.
-Finishers should self-report times and distances (legibly!) at the same place where they checked in pre-run.
+There will be a volunteer there with clipboard to ensure that everyone registered is accounted for.
+Pre-run briefing at 7:50 A.M. at the start line.
+Finishers of any distance should be sure to check-in and report they are done at the same place where they checked in pre-run.

-The post run party will include plenty of food and refreshments!
+The post race party will include plenty of food and refreshments!
 You will want to plan to spend some time after your run enjoying the hospitality of the VHTRC.

 Results